-DutchAmsterdam.nl — Amsterdam’s problem-plagued North-South metro project should go ahead as planned, a special committee recommends.
+DutchAmsterdam.nl — Amsterdam’s problem-plagued North-South metro line project should go ahead as planned, a special committee recommends.

 The independent Veerman committee, headed by former agriculture minister Cees Veerman, was set up to advise the city on the future of the new metro line — in light of constant budget overruns, revelations regarding deliberate lowball estimates during the bidding process, and damage to historic buildings.